 There hasn’t always been a gap between military and hiking boots; a century ago they were pretty much identical – heavy leather lace-ups, with nailed leather soles.
 It was only after WWII that they started to diverge, with combat boots becoming lighter and higher while hiking boots added speed lacing and padding.
 They also often added weight and bulk, but for comfort under a heavy load they tended to have a real advantage.
 When British Royal Marines crossed the Falklands in 1982, it was noticeable that most of their elite Mountain and Arctic Warfare Cadre were wearing Scarpa hiking boots; they weighed almost twice as much as the issue boot, but they were also far more waterproof and better suited to carrying 100lbs across rough terrain.

 The same advantages still come in use today.
-Yes, 21st century combat boots are a lot better than the abysmal ones the UK was issuing in 1982, but they still don’t give as much ankle support as a good pair of hiking boots.
+Yes, 21st-century combat boots are a lot better than the abysmal ones the UK was issuing in 1982, but they still don’t give as much ankle support as a good pair of hiking boots.
 That can be a big deal in mountainous or very rocky terrain, where the risk of twisting an ankle is a much bigger deal than the ability to spring across flat ground.
 Scrambling over rocky slopes?
 Stiffening shanks in the soles won’t help your running speed, but they add a lot of safety when you’re scrabbling for toe-holds.
 Extreme cold weather is another place hiking boots often take the lead; a good winter-capable pair can take crampons, which few combat boots can do.

 It actually looks like the gap between field and hiking boots is narrowing again, with many features – speed lacing and padding among them – now standard on military footwear.
-Sometimes it’s hard to spot the difference at all; 5.11’s Skyweight Rapid Dry boot looks military, but was designed along hiking principles (and it’s a great general purpose field boot).
+Sometimes it’s hard to spot the difference at all; 5.11’s Skyweight Rapid Dry boot looks military, but was designed along with hiking principles (and it’s a great general-purpose field boot).
 More traditional models still have a lot to offer however, and if you’re going to be working in the mountains something like the Bates Lightweight Hiker can be an excellent choice.
 If you have the option, don’t restrict yourself to a boot that says “tactical” on the label; choose the one that suits the ground – and you – best.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.